Cocos (Keeling) Islands: Image gallery

-Compass stand from the bridge of HMAS Sydney, which destroyed the SMS Emden, installed at Port Macquarie, New South Wales, in 1929.

 A broadside view of the wrecked Emden after her encounter with HMAS Sydney.
 Crew huddle on the wreck, awaiting rescue by Sydney.

 The last bombing raid of World War II by 99, 356 and 321 Squadrons is cancelled, 15 August 1945.

 Queen Elizabeth and Prince Philip arrive at the Cocos Islands, April 1954.

 Prince Philip waves goodbye as he and Queen Elizabeth, accompanied by John Clunies-Ross, return to their ship from Home Island (1954).

 Queen Elizabeth at a garden party held in her honour at Home Island (1954).